jgeewax/git-feature/README.markdown

     feature name: my-new-feature # <-- I typed this in... this will create a feature branch my-new-feature to be merged into master (Y/n): Y

+##### What if I'm on another branch and just try to create a feature?

+    $ git feature --current
+    my-first-feature
+    $ git feature
+    feature name: my-second-feature # <-- I typed this in... where will this feature be merged into when it is done? master # <-- I typed this in too... this will create a feature branch my-second-feature to be merged into master (Y/n): Y